 - Tempo (for clock synchronisation between hardware and computer)

 You can record your entire performance via MIDI and edit it later with total flexibility - you can simply drag notes "on-time" that are played too late, or pitch wrong notes up or down without changing the natural sound of the instrument (in contrast to Auto-Tune).

 MIDI sequencer (also known as Piano Roll )

-The MIDI sequencer, also known to many as the "piano roll", is one of the most important tools for producers in any DAW.
+The MIDI sequencer, also known to many as "piano roll", is one of the most important tools for producers in any DAW and in any drum machine.
 Melodies and drum patterns are recorded, created and/or edited there.

 These are then sent to a VST instrument in the DAW or to an external analogue instrument, which can then produce sounds.

 To emphasize it again: MIDI contains no audio, but only signals.
 So you always need an instrument - no matter if VST (for example Arturia Analog Lab, a collection of 2000 synthesizer sounds) or analog (for example the Moog Subsequent 37, my favorite synthesizer) - to create a sound.